linear-generics/linear-generics/README.md

   deriving instances of `Generic(1)`.

 * `Generics.Linear.Unsafe.ViaGHCGenerics` offers `DerivingVia` targets to
-  derive `Generic` and (some) `Generic1` instances from their `GHC.Generics` counterparts.
-Because these instances necessarily use unsafe coercions, their use will likely inhibit full optimization of code using them (see
-  [this wiki page](https://gitlab.haskell.org/ghc/ghc/-/wikis/linear-types/multiplicity-evidence)
-  for more on the GHC internals, along with commentary in `Unsafe.Coerce`).
+  derive both `Generic` and `Generic1` instances from `GHC.Generics.Generic`.
+  Because these instances necessarily use unsafe coercions, their use will likely inhibit full optimization of code using them (see [this wiki page](https://gitlab.haskell.org/ghc/ghc/-/wikis/linear-types/multiplicity-evidence) for more on the GHC internals, along with commentary in `Unsafe.Coerce`).